The Future of Urban Agriculture

 Another example is the import of lettuce from Spain to the UK.
 This journey is approximately 1000+ miles, depending on your location in the UK.
 The research states that it takes approximately 127 calories in jet fuel to transport every 1 calorie of lettuce.
 What is stopping city dwellers growing a few lettuces in flowerpots on their windowsills?

-One reason that more and more people are turning to vegetarianism is for environmental reasons, however this has to be carefully considered.
+One reason that more and more people are turning to vegetarianism is for environmental reasons, however, this has to be carefully considered.
 Take the avocado for example.
-To produce one avocado 320 litres of water is required and they are then transported thousands of miles in cold storage, usually by aircraft.
+To produce one avocado 320 litres of water is required and they have then transported thousands of miles in cold storage, usually by aircraft.
 Approximately 1kg of food transported long distance has the same environmental impact as 1kg of meat produced locally.

 We really need to ask ourselves these difficult questions when choosing our food - can we eat sustainably, buy seasonal local food, and can we grow our own?

 Buying local also has other benefits, in terms of traceability.
 Processed chicken travels 6,643 miles from Thailand to the UK.
 Thousands of tonnes are imported to the UK, often reared in unregulated facilities that are far below British standards.
 At the same time, we in the UK export thousands of tonnes of farm quality assured chicken abroad...
 As the distance from food-to-fork increases along with the length of the distribution chain, the more difficult it becomes to guarantee the traceability of our food.
 Buying locally reared poultry which is certified to welfare standards not only saves on the food miles but also gives quality assurance to the customer.